Frequently Asked Questions

 Step 3: Add DNS records

 a.
 When the domain has been setup on ISNIC’s nameservers, you can add the DNS records from Microsoft to your domain.
-Go back to the Control Panel for your domain and click on Change under DNS records.
-On the DNS page, you choose Microsoft 365 from the drop-down list on the top of page and the DNS records from Microsoft will appear.
+Go back to your domain's managment panel and click on Add DNS records under DNS records.
+On the DNS page you choose Microsoft 365 from the drop-down list on the top of page and the DNS records from Microsoft will appear.

 b.
 Paste your TXT Verification code in the required field and click on Submit.